-- name of person providing quotation
+- Name of person providing quotation

-- name of firm
+- Name of firm

-- contact details
+- Contact details

-- pricing including GST
+- Pricing including GST

-- brief scope of works/details of item for which quotation sought
+- Brief scope of works/details of item for which the quotation is sought

 The general principles for obtaining verbal quotations are:

 - Ensure that the requirement / specification is clearly understood by the local government employee seeking the verbal quotations. - Ensure that the requirement is clearly, accurately and consistently communicated to each of the suppliers being invited to quote. - Read back the details to the supplier contact person to confirm their accuracy. - Written notes detailing each verbal quotation must be recorded.